kiisu-dsalyss/ReaperSongSwitcher/README.md

 ## Troubleshooting

 **Songs not switching?**

 - Verify each song has an `"End"` marker at the exact switch point
 - Check that `setlist.json` has correct `base_path` and song paths (.rpp files exist)
 - Ensure LOOP is OFF (green button) to play full songs through to the End marker

+**Background image not displaying?**

+- Verify PNG file exists at the configured path in `config.json`
+- Try a different PNG file (some formats may not be supported)
+- Image dimensions are automatically scaled to fit the transport window

 **UI looks weird?**